bradsmart1998/Project_4_Real_Estate_Regression/README.md

 ### <ins>What Would We Do Next Time</ins>

-Next time we would like to experiment with the columns so that we can try and bring down the RMSE score.
+* Next time we would like to experiment with the columns, so that we can try and bring down the RMSE score.
-We would also look into the variance inflation factors to find out what columns are affect our scores.
+* We would also look into the variance inflation factors to find out which columns affect our scores.
-If we had more more time we would make machine learning models with different segments of data.
+* If we had more more time we would make machine learning models with different segments of data.
-We would also like to trail more parameters to improve the model
+* We would also like to trail more parameters to improve the model.
+* We had gathered more data using `Geoapify.com`.
+Data we collected was airports, restaurants, police stations and shopping malls.
+To view the csv file, please click [here](https://github.com/bradsmart1998/Project_4_Real_Estate_Regression/blob/main/Data/collected_data_api.csv)